legraphista/ffmpeg-progress-wrapper/readme.md

     - cmd: `String='ffmpeg'` - in case ffmpeg is not in `PATH` or want to use a custom location for the binary
     - cwd: `String=process.cwd()` - working directory
-    - env: `String=''` - environment variables to pass to ffmpeg
+    - env: `String=process.env` - environment variables to pass to ffmpeg
+    - duration: `Number=0` - optional duration to overwrite output from ffmpeg (in case you give a trim command)

 ### Events fired
 - `raw` : Fires whenever ffmpeg outputs text - very volatile